lbugnion/ms-glossary/topics/app-service.en.md

 ## Transcript

+Today's words are: App Service.

 Hello and welcome to [Microsoft Azure Words of the Day](/en), this is the show that teaches you the Azure vocabulary!

-Today's words are: App Service

 An App Service is a web server running as a service in Microsoft Azure.
 So you can run HTTP based applications, for example a mobile backend, a web API, a website etc. The really cool thing is that you can choose between Windows and Linux as your operating system, so you have a choice.
 And you can deploy your code, either in a Docker-based container, or directly from Github, from other repositories or from a continuous deployment solution.